microsoft-search/pnp-modern-search/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-## Check existing issues before logging new ones!
+!!
+Check existing issues before logging new ones !!

 **Version used**
 Ex: 3.13